wootfish/theseus.dht/docs/index.md

 # Brief Discussion

+Release date: 4/20/2018

+Revision date: 5/15/2018

+Revision number: 1

 ## Peers and Nodes

 Just to clarify: Users on the DHT run an individual peer.
 This peer has a routing table and a number of node IDs.
 Each node ID represents a specific node being hosted by the peer.
-When a peer's contact info is returned in a routing query, only the ID of the closest node
+When a peer's contact info is returned in a routing query, only the peer's closest node's ID is included.

 ## Sybil Resistance